Course contents

 4. Illicit Trafficking of Cultural Property

-The programme includes a week dedicated to the illicit trade in cultural goods, with lectures by international experts and Carabinieri from the Cultural Heritage Protection Unit.
+This module includes a dedicated week on the illicit trade in cultural goods, featuring lectures by international experts and Carabinieri from the Cultural Heritage Protection Unit.
+Topics covered include the legal and illicit markets for cultural goods, strategies to combat illicit trafficking, the duties and responsibilities of sector operators, and case studies illustrating real-world challenges and enforcement efforts.

 5. The politics of cultural heritage protection